 Mechanicsburg, PA rightfully celebrates with the dropping of a large lighted wrench.
 The event always includes refreshments and music that the whole family will love, as well as some delicious food.
 The local Boys Scouts troupe will also be around selling commemorative wrench sets to help celebrate the year in the most useful way possible.
 Complete sets from previous gifts are also selectively available to round out the collection!

 A Giant Acorn

-Raleigh's nickname is "The City of the Oaks," and this North Carolina city has celebrated this fact with the dropping of a giant 10-foot, 1,250-pound copper acorn on New Years Eve.
+Raleigh's nickname is "The City of the Oaks," and this North Carolina city has celebrated this fact with the dropping of a giant 10-foot, 1,250-pound copper acorn on NYE.
 Unlike many other cities, this New Years Eve object can be seen at all times.
 It is always located in Moore Square Park and travels just a few blocks down the street for the festival.
 There's still no sign of a giant squirrel.

-Do you have a favorite New Year's drop that you always watch?
+Do you have a favorite drop that you always watch?
 Have you been to any of these unusual drops?
 Tell us all about it in the comments and don't forget to like and share!

 1. ^ Mililani